-However, transitional adjustments are not required for low value leases as defined in the revised standard, or for leases previously accounted for as investment property.
+However, transitional adjustments are not required for low value assets held under lease arrangements as defined in the revised standard, or for leases previously accounted for as investment property.
 Where right of use assets will be accounted for as investment property, they are measured at fair value at the date of initial application instead of the approach set out above.
+For charities and other non profits we would expect further clarification in the SORP as to whether peppercorn arrangements (as noted in FRS 102 20.35) meet the definition of a lease.